Technology-Notes/GeForce-Now-Cloud-developer-wiki/Integration-Steps-For-CPP-Developers.md

 <dl><a name="cpp_app" /></dl>
 ## 3. Implement GRID Application Methods
-You should now begin implementing the methods stubbed out in the `GRIDApplication.cpp` file that you copied into your project
+You should now begin implementing the methods stubbed out in the `GRIDApplication.cpp` file that you copied into your project.

 <dl><a name="cpp_api" /></dl>
 ## 4. Add GRID Link API Calls